Fishing Guide License

 This license is available to resident disabled veterans, as certified by the Veterans Affairs Department.
 For veterans with a disability of less than 60 percent, the cost of the license is $200.
 For veterans with a disability of 60 percent or more, the cost of the license is $25.
 The license provides the same benefits as a resident lifetime combination hunting/fishing license.

 Land Access Permit

-A $40 annual Land Access Permit is required of all residents who fish or hunt on Honobia Creek and Three Rivers Wildlife Management Areas, unless exempt.
-Nonresidents are required to buy an $85 annual permit, no exemptions.
+A $40 annual land access permit is required of all residents who hunt or fish on Honobia Creek and Three Rivers WMAs, unless exempt.
+Nonresidents are required to purchase a $85 annual permit, no exemptions.
 A $10, 3-day special use land access permit is available to residents for non-hunting and non-fishing related activities.
 Individuals who possess the $40 annual land access permit are exempt from the special use permit.
 Oklahoma residents who are under 18 years of age on the first day of the current calendar year or are 64 years old or older are exempt from land access permit requirements.
 Lifetime license holders are not exempt from land access permits.

 3-Day/Annual Wildlife Conservation Passport